shaileshdevs/gutenberg-block-pricing-table/README.md

 # Gutenberg Block Pricing Table
-- Use this Gutenberg Block to add pricing table on your page/ post.
+- Use this Gutenberg Block to add the pricing table on your page/ post.
-- It is under development.
-- CSS work is still remaining.
+- It also provides the settings to change the price color, list item colors and CTA button colors.